27 Write these words; they are my covenant with you and Israel.

 God hates "groves" for some reason.
 The word "groves" is mentioned 27 times in the Bible, and in every case they are condemned.
 God commands us to destroy them whenever we find them.

 But what are they, anyway?
-Well, the hebrew word "ashereth" is translated as "groves" in the KJV, but in other translatios it is called "poles."
+Well, the Hebrew word "ashereth" is translated as "groves" in the KJV, but in other translations it is called "poles."
 These poles were apparently used in worshiping the Canaanite goddess Asherah.

-God always blames the women; they're alway going a whoring, then they make the men go a whoring too.
+God always blames the women; they're always going a whoring, then they make the men go a whoring too.

 The feast of weeks, of the firstfruits, and of ingathering (34:22)